Code-Institute-Submissions/milestone-project-95/README.md

 ### **User Stories**
 1. As a new visitor I want the purpose of the website to be immediately clear
-2. As a new vistor I want information on dementia
+2. As a new visitor I want information on dementia
 3. As a new visitor I want to be able to test my memory
-4. As a new vistor I want to know support available to me
+4. As a new visitor I want to know support available to me
 5. As a new visitor I want to be able to enjoy the games
 6. As a new visitor I want the games to be easy to play
 7. As a new visitor I want to easily navigate the site